bvosk/bvosk.github.io/_posts/2016-07-24-installing-phoenix.md

 $ mix ecto.create
 ```

-Since I'm new to PostreSQL - and to databases in general - This step gave me some
+Since I'm new to PostreSQL - and to databases in general - this step gave me some
 trouble.
 I was greeted with this error:

     ** (Mix) The database for Hello.Repo couldn't be created: FATAL